CraigChaus/Sketchy-Mine-/docs/team-plan.md

 | US01 BI05  | Routing                |
 | US01 BI06  | Home screen component  |

-#### US02 - As a player, I want to be able tto see the players' statistics, so that I can compare myself to other players
+#### US02 - As a player, I want to be able to see the players' statistics, so that I can compare myself to other players

 | Backlog ID | Description            |
 | ---------- | ---------------------- |
 | US02 BI01  | Ranking page component |

-#### US03 - As a player, I want to be able to draw on a canvas, so that the teams can guess my word.
+#### US03 - As a player, I want to be able to draw on a canvas, so that the other teams can guess my drawing.

 | Backlog ID | Description                                                                      |
 | ---------- | -------------------------------------------------------------------------------- |